Do you know your customer avatars?

 When you started your business, you probably considered your ‘target market’.
 As in the example above, it could be gender, age, location and maybe even some interests – i.e female, 20-35, Australia, loves working out.

-Rather than understanding your audience’s basic demographics – such as age and gender – by thinking of them as a real individual, you can understand what their true interests are, where their pain points lie, and what their fears might be.
+Rather than understanding your audience’s basic demographics – such as age and gender – by thinking of them as real individuals, you can understand what their true interests are, where their pain points lie, and what their fears might be.

 Running your business with this approach – thinking of the customer before you consider your product or service, guarantees you are providing a product or service your customer needs.